About Google Knowledge Panels and How to Get One

 They provide a summarized look at information about your search topic as well as a link to that entity’s Wikipedia page if there is one.
 Knowledge panels are a type of rich results that are segmented by Google to stand out and help users get their answers more quickly.
 Knowledge panels are becoming increasingly important as search engines like Google are expanding the number of subjects that trigger rich results.

-So what are Entities?
 Entities are the building blocks of the Knowledge Graph.
+Put another way, the Knowledge Graph is a peek into the different attributes of an Entity Google thinks are useful to the user.
 The Knowledge Graph is, after all, a vast database of interconnected information about entities and their relationships to other entities.

 Google’s knowledge panels are fairly reliable and difficult to manipulate.
 The panels are automatically generated from various sources across the web that make up Google’s Knowledge Graph.
 Google works with data partners who provide authoritative data in their respective areas of the knowledge panels.